Wuyun Liuqi Update: Final Qi of 2025 Health and Climate

 Effect on Climate: Fire Qi is strong, creating conditions of unseasonal warmth, which delays hibernation or even brings creatures out of hibernation early, with disastrous results.
 Water does not freeze as usual, the ground remains soft and spring buds begin to sprout prematurely, or plants have a second flush, blooming late in the season.
 This is visible in Portland, Oregon, where many late winter/spring plants are prematurely blooming in early November.

 Health Effects: People feel relaxed and comfortable with the unseasonably warm weather.
 However, these conditions are likely to give rise to epidemic “warm” diseases.
 Ministerial Fire move strongly and people feel energized, but without slowing down for the winter, there is a risk of “burning out” the yang qi, damaging of the Shaoyin Kidney-Heart network and leading to weakened immune systems and exhaustion.
 In Neijing Suwen Chapter 2, imbalance in the dynamics of Winter are said to cause weakness and reversal symptoms in the Spring.
-So disease may not manifest right away
+So disease may not manifest right away.
+This pattern of climate is similar to Winter 2019, when COVID-19 began to develop.
+This time, there is less dampness and more fire present, which could lead to contagious disease with more pronounced heat symptoms.
+Safeguarding the Kidney at this time is a helpful way to keep our body resilient to this kind of future insult.

 So, What Can We Do?